mcmeister/amazing-route-tracker-privacy-policy/index.md

 All images are stored **locally on your device** and are not uploaded anywhere.
 Gallery access is required to fetch photos from gallery for saved Locations using photo's GPS data.
+Don't forget to turn on Location Info in Camera settings.

 ## Internet Access